 Live Action TV

-- Caligula from I, Claudius inspired this page.
+- Caligula from I, Claudius.
 He treats his Uncle Claudius badly, among other acts.
 He humiliates him, forces him to be the doorman at a brothel, and has him thrown in a river.
 Caligula also plots the murder of his Great-Uncle Tiberius, though not actually performing it.

 - Gender-Flipped example.
 Later Agrippina, niece and wife of Claudius, poisons him so her son Nero can become Emperor.
 However Claudius knows she is planning to murder him, which is part of his Thanatos Gambit to restore the Republic.

 Mythology and Folklore

 - Apparently the last ruler of the Shang Dynasty, Zhou Xin, was like this.
 When his Uncle Prince Bi Ghan criticised him he had Bi Ghan's heart cut out as sages were supposed to have seven openings to the heart and he wanted to check this.
 His other Uncle Ji Zi feigned madness and was imprisoned.

 - Odin and Loki in original Norse Mythology were blood brothers, despite what is shown in Marvel Comics.
 One of Loki's sons, the Wolf Fenrir, would eventually devour Odin at Ragnarökkr.
 And for the Comic version another of Loki's sons, the Midgard Serpent Jörmungandr would eventually kill Thor, though die itself.

 - Then with King Arthur, there is his evil nephew and son Mordred, illegitimate son of Arthur's half-sister Morgause or half-sister Morgana.
 Mordred would kill Arthur in battle as Arthur killed him.